How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 Alice Stockhamer, 78, who has attended Berlin’s classes for more than four years, can attest.
 “It’s been a lifeline,” she says.

-"I am not a morning person, but I make sure Tuesday morning I am up and ready for class,” says Marilyn Snider, 79, a long-time participant of the Ladies Room.
+“I am not a morning person, but I make sure Tuesday morning I am up and ready for class,” says Marilyn Snider, 79, a longtime participant of the Ladies Room.

 The women flock to Berlin for advice and wisdom.